GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/index.md

 ## <a id="implementation-strategies"></a>Implementation Strategies

 A visionary treaty requires a relentlessly pragmatic path to realization.
-The Treaty for Our Only Home employs a sophisticated dual-track approach that bridges idealism with political reality:
+The Treaty for Our Only Home employs a sophisticated dual-track approach that bridges idealism with political reality, while ensuring Indigenous leadership and Traditional Ecological Knowledge guide every aspect of implementation:

 ### Dual-Track Approach
-- **Visionary Track**: Global Stewardship Alliance of 30-50 nations implementing "Gold Standard" reforms to demonstrate viability
+- **Visionary Track**: Global Stewardship Alliance of 30-50 nations implementing "Gold Standard" reforms to demonstrate viability, working in partnership with Indigenous-led Bioregional Autonomous Zones and Traditional Knowledge protection systems.
-- **Pragmatic Track**: Strategic sovereignty bargains, threat mitigation framing, and carefully designed transition mechanisms for existing power holders
+- **Pragmatic Track**: Strategic sovereignty bargains, threat mitigation framing, and carefully designed transition mechanisms for existing power holders, constrained by Indigenous sovereignty requirements and ecological integrity principles.

 ### Critical Path Analysis
 **Foundational Reforms** (Non-negotiable): Global taxation system and UNSC veto override as the foundation enabling all other mechanisms.